 The refrigeration chambers allow better air circulation in the interior than the cabinets and more comfortable access.

 But for small kitchens, you can choose to have different cooling cabinets with different temperatures (for meat, fish, vegetables, dairy products).
 A small camera or cupboard should also be provided separately for frozen products.

 Depending on the frequency with which food purchases are made, especially the most perishable ones (fish, meat), is always interesting to store some of these foods in form of frozen products.

 As they allow for the preservation for longer periods of time and make your purchase in more spaced out times.

-In large kitchens, separate areas are usually designed for preparation and cutting of meat and fish, as well as as for the potato peeling or vegetable washing areas.
+In large kitchens, separate areas are usually designed for the preparation and cutting of meat and fish, as well as for the potato peeling or vegetable washing areas.

 It is always advisable that this area is separated and differentiated from the central working area, to maintain a temperature (around 18°C) and do not mix these decontaminated” foods with other “contaminated” foods that require a preparation treatment in the cooking area.

 A “U” or aisle arrangement, with a distance between 1.2 m tables allow two people to work comfortably people in opposite areas, making better use of space and allowing for different tasks and dishes.

 This area should be equipped with cold tables, wall shelves, and elements for cutting and slicing.